Our email providers have the power to take control of all of our accounts at any time, and the only way to stop them is to self-host your email.

 The first time I went to receive a COVID test, the authorities took away my passport while I was there.
 Then they told me to sign something saying I'd received an information handout.
 I told them I hadn't received it, and they told me to sign anyway because they would give it to me upstairs.
 They never did.

 Most of us - myself included - rarely or never read terms of service.
-When I do read them, I almost always find that they grant a corporation the right to do almost anything to me.
+When I do read them, I almost always find that they grant a corporation the right to ban me at any time for no reason, even from a paid service, if not worse things.
 And I sign it anyway because I know they probably won't and people I need to deal with require me to use the service.

 Paying for things with a card usually involves giving a website or store access to all the money in our account, and we just hope they don't abuse it.

 And they do.
 For example, at the St Nicholas Express Deli in New York City, I placed a few items on the counter and the clerk told me they would cost $5.60 (he didn't mention the 4% extra for paying with non-cash, but I knew about that from the poster).
 I gave him my card and he charged me $6.24.
 I didn't notice until I got home and read the receipt.

 At another grocery store in NYC (I'd name it but I don't remember), I was secretly charged an extra 5 cent "bottle deposit" which I had no idea about until I got home.

 It's very common for price tags in grocery stores to just be mislabeled, although I assume this is usually unintentional.
 I also bought a loaf of bread that had a tag on the loaf saying $2.29 but in the checkout it was $2.69.
 That time I noticed it on the screen, but I was too exhausted to do anything about it.

 Any web service, even ones that store your money, can arbitrarily revoke your access under claims of "suspicious activity" and your only hope is an "appeal process".
 This happened to my partner multiple times with Amazon (they never got their $50 back), and happened to both of us with Paypal.